 I make a living writing for screen.
-Last autumn, I was lucky enough to be selected for the Talent Module, Flatpack Festival/Creative England, as a screenwriter.
+A couple of years ago, I was lucky enough to be selected for the Talent Module, Flatpack Festival/Creative England, as a screenwriter.

 WRITING FOR TELEVISION

 I am a regular writer for BBC One’s daily drama, Doctors.

 I love writing for the show – there’s the chance to write your own Story of the Day with your guest characters – and it’s great fun writing the serial scenes where the main characters fall out or lust after or even stalk each other!
 Despite the restrictions of a very tight budget, BBC TV Doctors commands ratings of between 2 and 3 million viewers with an audience share of nearly 25%.
 That’s pretty good going for a daytime show.
 It’s made at the Drama Village in Birmingham.

 Over the Hill was a short film made for the Rural Media Company, part of their campaign to alert older people who want to retire to the country about the impact of shrinking public services there.
 The film stars Doreen Mantle as an elderly widow desperate to sell her isolated family home in the country to a city couple who are on the verge of retirement.
 They are about to discover that country life is not a bed of roses.

 Directed by Simon Bovey, the film was funded by the Nationwide Foundation, partnered with Age UK and ACRE

 Spirited is a digishort, made for Screen WM/UK Film Council and nominated for an RTS Award.
 It featured Margaret John as an elderly lady who seeks solace with drug-induced hallucinations of her beloved late husband.
 Directed by Lewis Arnold.